Caribbean Sharpnose Shark

 - Dutch: Caribische scherpsnuithaai

 - Spanish: cazón de ley, cazon picudo, tollito, tollo hocicón

 Importance to Humans

 There is a limited commercial fishery for this species along the coast of Brazil.
 It is also caught in the artisan fisheries of Central America.
-The Caribbean sharpnose shark is caught with hook and line or longline.
-It is also sometimes captured as bycatch in shrimp trawls and is often considered a nuisance by fishers.
-The flesh is marketed salted or frozen for human consumption, as well as processed into fish meal.
+It is caught with hook and line or longline, as well as bycatch in shrimp trawls and is often considered a nuisance by fishers.
+The flesh is marketed salted or frozen for human consumption, as well as processed into fish meal (Compagno, 1984).

 The Caribbean sharpnose shark adapts to captivity and is successfully kept in large public aquariums.

 This shark is considered harmless to humans primarily due to its small size and preference for small prey items.
 It avoids contact with humans and is difficult to approach while diving.